ebymatthew/udacity-drlnd/p3_collab-compet/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 This readme describes how to install the environment, train an agent and run a trained agent.
-Refer to the [report.md](report.md) for an in depth description of the implementation and how DDPG work.
+Refer to the [report.md](report.md) for an in depth description of the implementation and how DDPG works.

 ### Getting Started